-Improperly disposed sharps are a health threat.
-Throwing away sharps in trash or recycling bins or flushing them down toilets is illegal and it poses serious health risks to children, sanitation workers, water treatment facility operators and the general public.
-While industry leaders have questioned the need for sharps collection programs, pictures from the City of Burbank exemplify the problem.
+Throwing away used medical sharps in the trash, recycling bin or flushing them down the toilet is illegal, as it poses serious health risks to children, sanitation workers, water treatment facility operators and the general public.
+An estimated one million Californians inject medications, generating more than 389 million used sharps each year.

-Below are used medical sharps collected from the Burbank curbside recycling bins over an eight month period.
-During this time, two workers were stuck with needles and were forced to go through the long process of medical testing.
-Some of these red containers hold thousands of needles with only a small percent packaged safely.
+These pictures from the City of Burbank exemplify the problem.
+Improperly disposed used sharps in Burbank curbside recycling bins were collected over an eight month period.
+During this time, two workers were stuck by needles and had to undergo medical testing for infectious diseases.
+Some of these containers hold thousands of needles, with only a small percent packaged safely.

 Supporting Sharps Stewardship

 Del Norte County

 CPSC partnered with the Del Norte Solid Waste Management Authority (DNSWMA) on a grant to foster more product take-back programs.
 CPSC and DNSWMA developed outreach materials to educate the citizens of the County on proper sharps disposal and to help them to protect their neighbors and community from needlestick injuries.

 San Luis Obispo County

 In 2008 the County of San Luis Obispo adopted a sharps management ordinance, setting up a program for the public to conveniently and safely take back used sharps to a retailer, free of charge.
 The ordinance places the responsibility of the disposal costs with the sharps manufacturers and retailers.

 In 2010, Sacramento adopted a sharps take-back ordinance that required all retail stores, hospitals, and other points of sale or distributors of sharps for home use in the City to take back sharps at no additional cost to the customer at the time of return.